melissa-bazunu-pm-portfolio/melissa-bazunu-pm-portfolio/README.md

 # 📁 Melissa Bazunu – Project Management Portfolio

 Welcome to my Project Management portfolio.
-I’m a dynamic and tech-savvy **Remote Project Manager** with 3+ years of experience managing EdTech, CRM, and digital transformation projects across Nigeria.
+I’m a dynamic and tech-savvy **Remote Project Manager** with 1+ years of experience managing EdTech, CRM, and digital transformation projects across Nigeria.
 My superpower?
-Turning chaos into clarity—on time, under budget, and with team synergy.
+Turning chaos into clarity-on time, under budget, and with team synergy.

 ---